efrei-ADDE92-CTP/groupe6/README.md

 - "*Save*" and return to "*Overview*"
 - Copy the application url (endpoint api of the *ACA*) : https://group6-container.internal.ashysea-af4b5413.westeurope.azurecontainerapps.io
 - Go to "*Logs*" -> type "*ContainerAppConsoleLogs_CL*" into the console
-- We have access to logs which show us that the server is running (cf *img/endpoint_api_aca.png*)
+- We have access to logs which show us that the deployment went well and that the server is running (cf *img/endpoint_api_aca.png*)

-- We obtain the same results as for the previous runs.
+*We obtain the same results as for the previous runs.*
+For example, we can test our endpoint metrics and see that it returns the information requested during the Prometheus configuration.

 ---
 ### 10. Bonus